 If at any time your mic doesn’t seem to be working correctly, you can always go through these next steps to be sure it hears your voice.

-1. Right click on the sound icon as we did previously to open the Sounds window.
+1. Right-click on the sound icon as you did previously to open the Sounds window.

 2. Click the Sounds command.

 3. Switch to the Recording tab to see a list of your installed devices.